orcwg/orcwg/events/cra-mondays/README.md

 <a name="episode-4"></a>
 ### 🗓️ May 26, 2025: Fukami on learning how to stop worrying and love the NLF

-This presentation dives into the so-called New Legislative Framework (NLF) and how it relates to the CRA and other European product legislation.
-The aim is to get a better understanding of the key parts, including market oversight, the role of standards, CE marking and the Blue Guide as a document on how to place products on the European market.
+The New Legislative Framework (NLF) is a package of EU measures that reinforces the application and enforcement of internal market legislation in the EU.
+It alse stablishes a common legal framework for products in the form of a toolbox of measures for use in future legislation on which the CRA builds.
+In this presentation Fukami, will dive into the NLF and how it relates to the CRA and other European product legislation.
+The aim is to get a better understanding of the key parts, including market oversight, the role of standards, CE marking and the Blue Guide and document how to place products on the European market.

 Bio: [Fukami](https://www.linkedin.com/in/fukami/) lives in Brussels and works for the OpenSSF as EU Policy Advisor.
 He is member of ETSI, the CRA EG on behalf of OpenSSF and in JTC13/WG9.